CS480UIC/dbs-city_sustainability/documentation/glossary.md

 Synonyms: carbon_emission_goals, carbon_emission_objective

 Description: carbon_emission_target is the plan that a city has to reduce CO2 emissions.
 A C.E.T must have 1 city it is a part of.
-A C.E.T can also have one or more transportation entites
+A C.E.T can also have one or more transportation entites.

 Attributes:\
 **ID (PK)**\
 Data Type: INTEGER\
 Description: ID is the primary key for the C.E.T entity.
 Each C.E.T will have a unique ID that it can be identified with.\
 Maximum: 1-1.
-The ID is unique and each ID can only describe one C.E.T
+The ID is unique and each ID can only describe one C.E.T.

 **city_id (FK)**\
 Data Type: INTEGER\
 Description: city_id refers to the city the C.E.T is part of.
 This value can be used to join the C.E.T table with the city table.\
 Maximum: 1-1.
 Since each C.E.T can only be part of one city, no C.E.Ts will have the same city_id.
-Each C.E.T can only have one city_id
+Each C.E.T can only have one city_id.

 **base_year**\
 Data Type: DATE\